openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        problems, the grader uses a Python script that you create and embed in the problem to evaluates a student's response or provide hints.
 These problems can be any type.
+   * - .. image:: ../../../shared/building_and_running_chapters/Images/RecommenderXBlockExample.png
+          :width: 100
+          :alt: Example RecommenderXBlock
+     - :ref:`RecommenderXBlock`
+     - RecommenderXBlock can hold a list of resources for misconception remediation, additional reading, etc. This tool allows instructors and students to work together and maintain the qualit of list.
+For example, instructors and students can suggest new resource, vote useful ones, or flag abuse and spam.

 ********************************
 Image-Based Exercises and Tools